Cart0

 Ingredients

-• ½ cup kashkaval cheese, grated on the small holes of the box grater
+• ½ cup kashkaval or kasseri cheese (use the small holes of a box grater)

 • 2 tablespoons ricotta cheese